youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 The md5 of the file "bytelocker.exe" is : b8ef6e365a55a0ec96c19c61f1bce476.
 A quick search on Virus Total confirm that the ransomware is truly bytelocker.

+__On the 2021-01-07 between 03:56 and 03:58, the ransomware was executed for the first time on the machine__

 The ransomware execution might have failed as we see another tentative later on: